Neha2212/Eight-tile-puzzle/README.md

 # Eight-tile-puzzle
 The eight tile puzzle is implemented using
--Iterative Deepning search
+ Iterative Deepning search and
--A* algorithm
+ A* algorithm